What is GIT?

-Let’s say for example that a month’s worth of shared project progress gets “accidentally” deleted, overwritten, mistakenly edited, or hours of work get lost in the matrix by a faulty file transfer, things can get, well, very ugly.
+Say for example that a month’s worth of shared project progress gets “accidentally” deleted, overwritten, mistakenly edited, or hours of work get lost in the matrix by a faulty file transfer, things can get, well, very ugly.
 Google Drive made it possible for multiple contributors to write, edit and add to the contents of a single text file, in the same way, Git is a computer program that makes it possible for multiple coders (and everyone on the team responsible for development) to work collaboratively on a project.
 Again, Git is a piece of software that you install on your computer, which then handles version control for you.

 What is Version Control?

-When working on a brand new project, It is natural to store all related files in a single new directory and as work progresses, these files will change – a lot.
+When working on a brand new project, It is natural to store all related files in a single new directory, and as work progresses, these files will change – a lot.
 It will get disorganized in time and could at some point even be completely chaotic and at a certain point from there, you would want to go back in time to the most recent working version of your project, and thanks to git, it is.
 (It is like Google Drive’s “Version History” for online files) Installing git on your computer enables version control as it is built to create that new project directory, and keep track of all the changes being made to all files being added.
-As the work progresses and additions, changes are made, git takes a “snapshot” of the current version.
+As the work progresses and additions and changes are made, Git takes a “snapshot” of the current version.
 You can then use git to step back and forth as necessary through each version of your project directory.

 Why Do Software Developers Use GIT?

-Programming, Developing, Coding is a hard task that is filled with multiple codes, different phases, and screw-ups happen every now then, and having Git is like having a super ability to go back in time and find the last good version before the screw up happened.
+Programming, Developing, and Coding is a hard task that is filled with multiple codes, different phases, and screw-ups happen every now and then, and having Git is like having a super ability to go back in time and find the last good version before the screw-up happened.
 Although Git is not the only version control system available, it is probably the most widely used.
 It is also essential for using GitHub, which is the most popular public website and platform for hosting and sharing projects, a hub for projects that use git version control.